by John Duffy

 Mookie started with a little pimple on the side of his face on Friday afternoon. it might have been a bug bite or a cat scratch or a dog nip – I couldn’t quite tell.
 It looked like a pimple.
 Then it got bigger.
 Within a day, it was oozey and bloody and quite disgusting at that.
 Fortunately, dogs don’t spend a lot of time looking in mirrors, so he couldn’t see how horrible he looked, though I doubt that would make a difference to a noble beast.
 He didn’t scratch at it too much, but he kept looking at me sort of helplessly.
 He didn’t say “YOLP!!!” but he was trying to tell me how much it hurt.
 And I couldn’t tell him that I was staying in denial of another giant vet bill for as long as I could.

 My denial lasted until we got back from visiting Grandma in Point Lookout on Sunday afternoon.
-The entire side of Mookie’s face was covered in matted blood and the bloody, oozey mass was huge and growing.
+The entire side of Mookie’s face was covered in matted blood and the oozey mass was huge and spreading.
 At that point, I had no idea it was a hotspot.
 I had heard of them when I was researching labradors, but he’d never had one before.
 So I had no idea what was going on with my silent, noble friend.
 All I knew is I didn’t want to see him suffer.

 My own vet’s office was closed.
 Another vet across town, who friends of mine have raved about, is open 24 hours a day.
 I called them and explained why I wanted to bring Mookie in, and just tell me now what the emergency fee is.
 It’s $135.
 Trisha said, “It’s Mookie.
 Take a credit card.”
 I told them I’d be over in fifteen minutes.